PiwikPRO/PPMS-PublicDocs/data_collection/web/javascript_tracking_client/api.rst

     .. note::

-        It's needed only when tracker instance is created without use of :func:`_paq.push` and script needs to know :term:`analytics ID` before first tracking request is sent.
+        It's needed only when JavaScript Tracking Client instance is created without use of :func:`_paq.push` and script needs to know :term:`analytics ID` before first tracking request is sent.
 Make sure that it is called after all methods that configure cookie are called (e.g. :func:`setCookieNamePrefix`,